cosecE/hera/README.md

 HERA is an AI-powered emotional safety layer designed to help parents approach sensitive conversations with empathy rather than confrontation.

-Instead of monitoring raw messages, HERA translates behavioral signals into emotional insight — and provides guided practice before difficult conversations happen.
+Instead of monitoring raw messages, HERA translates behavioral signals into emotional insight, and provides guided practice before difficult conversations happen.

 ---